vim-denops/deno-denops-std/denops_std/helper/README.md

 ### echo / echoerr

 Use `echo()` to show messages on the cmdline area.
-It is required while Vim won't show messages reported from channel commands and it won't pause multi-line messages reported from asynchronous context (e.g. timer or job).
+It is required while Vim won't show messages reported from channel commands.
 It's same for `denops.cmd('echo "Hello\nWorld!"')` in Neovim.

-Note that there is no similar function for `echomsg` while there is no way to properly show multi-line messages with `echomsg` from asynchronous context.

 ```typescript
 import { Denops } from "https://deno.land/x/denops_std/mod.ts";